 Sioui was the first Indigenous person to obtain a PhD in history in Canada and was the inaugural coordinator of the Aboriginal Studies Program at the University of Ottawa.
 He is also the father of Miguel Sioui, a Laurier assistant professor in the Department of Geography and Environmental Studies.
 His talk is titled, “Indigenous Research: Defining the Complementarity of Roles of Insiders and Outsiders.”

 The symposium, which will be held at Laurier’s Senate and Board Chamber from 8:30 a.m. to 4 p.m. on Wednesday, Dec.
-4, is free and open to the public but registration is required at Eventbrite.
-Journalists wishing to attend or interview speakers are asked to contact Corri Daniels at email@example.com.
+4, is free and open to the public.
+Journalists wishing to attend or interview speakers are asked to contact Corri Daniels at firstname.lastname@example.org.